howardosborne/gauge_example/README.md

 # gauge_example
-run 'npm install' to get the required packages to run a gauge test
+run 'npm install' to get the required packag